 Nancy Peltzman, LCSW, Psychoanalyst

 About the Program

-The CCP Fellowship Program is designed for individuals of any background who wish to deepen their understanding of psychoanalytic theory and practice.
-It is tailored to meet the different developmental levels of individuals who are interested in beginning – as well as furthering – their psychoanalytic experience and is relevant for both practicing clinicians and graduate and post-graduate students.
+The CCP Fellowship Program is designed for all who wish to deepen their knowledge of psychoanalytic theory and practice.
+Addressing the needs of clinicians, students and career changers, the Fellowship is tailored to meet the different educational levels of individuals who are interested in beginning – as well as furthering – their psychoanalytic experience.
 The Fellowship Program is informal and supportive, and includes individual mentoring, small group monthly discussions, and public lectures.